 Each person tells the low for their day.
 Something that upset them or made them sad.
 Discuss what would have made the situation better or how they could handle things next time.

 After everyone has spoken, each person then tells the high for their day.
 Something that made them smile or made someone else smile.
-This is much more fun and a great way to end the meal.
+This is a much more fun and great way to end the meal.

 The best part about this game is hearing about everyone’s day without getting the old “nothing” response when you ask.
 By making it a routine and fun dinner time game your family will actually take more notice of their day and what is happening around them just so they will have something awesome to report on at dinner.